cargomail-org/cargomail/README.md

 • Each email consists of an envelope, a <i>placeholder message</i> created in the <i>resource mailbox</i>, and related external resources (message bodies) stored in the same <i>resource mailbox</i>.
 The <i>placeholder message</i> also acts as an access control list to external resources.

-• The resources owned by the sender, stored in the origin <i>resource mailbox</i>, are temporarily shared with recipients.
+• The resources owned by the sender, stored in the origin <i>resource mailbox</i> (mailbox.foo.com), are temporarily shared with recipients.
 Following a successful sharing process, a <i>placeholder message</i> is sent to each recipient through the push layer.
 The <i>placeholder message</i> contains the origin <i>resource mailbox</i> URL, the cryptographic hash values of the referenced resources (Content-IDs), and the category of correspondence, e.g., personal, business, or healthcare (see Appendix A for a <i>placeholder message</i> example).

 • After receiving the <i>placeholder message</i>, the recipient's <i>resource broker</i> determines (according to the user's preferences and the category of correspondence) which destination <i>resource mailbox</i> will be used for communication.
-Once the destination <i>resource mailbox</i> is determined, the <i>resource broker</i> adds the header with the <i>destination resource</i> mailbox URL to the <i>placeholder message</i> and posts it to the relevant destination <i>resource mailbox</i> using the GRIP authentication mechanism.
+Once the destination <i>resource mailbox</i> (mailbox.bar.com) is determined, the <i>resource broker</i> adds the header with the <i>destination resource</i> mailbox URL to the <i>placeholder message</i> and posts it to the resolved destination <i>resource mailbox</i> using the GRIP authentication mechanism.

 • The <i>resource transfer agent</i> at the destination server gets the origin <i>resource mailbox</i> URL and the cryptographic hash values of the referenced resources in the <i>placeholder message</i>.
 Using the GRIP authentication mechanism, the agent tries to retrieve the external resources from the origin <i>resource mailbox</i>.
 After successful authentication, the data is retrieved and stored in the destination <i>resource mailbox</i>.
 Finally, the <i>email application</i> downloads the relevant data from the destination <i>resource mailbox</i> and reconstructs the original message according to the <i>placeholder message</i> template.

 <sup>1</sup>While the [whitepaper](https://github.com/cargomail-org/cargomail/raw/main/whitepaper/Cargomail.pdf) implies the use of  SMTP/DKIM protocols at the push layer, this implementation uses HTTP/GRIP protocols at both layers.

-<sup>2</sup>End-to-end encryption is not part of this implementation; encryption at rest is used instead.

 ## Appendix A—Placeholder Message